 Project Description: Paige assisted Dr. Hall with work on his book project investigating environmental thought in the United States in the 1950's.
 Paige worked through microfilmed or digitized newspapers and other documents identifying relevant material for an investigation of agricultural ideas.

-Mentor: Julie Fette, Classical and European Studies
+Mentor: Julie Fette, Associate Professor, Classical and European Studies

 Project Description: Meredith is a joint major in French Studies and Political Science.
 She was uniquely capable of aiding Dr. Fette in research in French-language materials about French society.
 She learned about humanistic research methods and academic publishing in the textbook arena while helping Dr. Fette conduct research in service of a new edition of "Les Francais," a college textbook in French that presents an overview of French society in all its facets.

-Mentor: Marcia Brennan, Religion
+Mentor: Marcia Brennan, Professor, Religion and Art History

 Undergraduate Research Fellow: Lynn Zhu (Statistics, '19)